Belinda Sutton: Legacy

 Belinda's petition was reprinted in 1787 with her authorship credited, by publisher Mathew Carey, accompanied by an anti-slavery essay "Address to the Heart, on the Subject of American Slavery" in the publication The American Museum.

 In 1832, William Lloyd Garrison's newspaper The Liberator referenced "Balinda" and her petition in an article called "Capacity of Blacks".

 In her 1980 poem "Belinda's Petition," Rita Dove gives voice to a woman first enslaved at age 12: "Lately your Countrymen have severed / the Binds of Tyranny," she says, adding simply, "I would hope you / would consider the Same for me."

+Ta-Nehisi Coates' essay "The Case for Reparations" in 2014 called back to Belinda's story and petition.

 "Belinda (Say Her Name)", a call and response poem by Kiah Duggans, was inspired by Belinda Sutton's life and lived experiences, and by the #SayHerName movement.

 Calls for reparation continue to cite Belinda's story of success, and activists continue to be inspired by her petition:Unbeknownst to her, Sutton and her petition (which can be read in full at the end of this article) would set the stage for a centuries-long movement to repair the harms of the trans-Atlantic slave trade and chattel slavery.
 She also helped those who came after her envision what justice and equity in a post-slavery world could look like.In 2022, Harvard Law School inaugurated a Belinda Sutton Distinguished Lecture series and conferences honoring the work of Belinda Sutton and other enslaved people that contributed to Harvard University's establishment.
 The series is organized by Guy-Uriel E. Charles, director of the Charles Hamilton Houston Institute for Race and Justice.
 The first lecture was delivered by Professor Martha S. Jones, entitled "What's So Hard about Hard Histories?"
 Harvard Law School has also agreed to provide support for the Isaac Royall House and Slave Quarters and collaborate on research and education programs.

 A Black History Month program in 2023, with a theme of Black Resistance, celebrated Sutton's legacy.
 "Remembering Belinda Sutton: Resistance, Activism, and Reparations" at the Royall House and Slave Quarters consisting of a discussion of the 1783 petition, a musical performance, and a discussion of "Belinda Sutton and Black Women's Radical Activism in 18th Century Massachusetts".